swt30/thesis/chapters/04-heating/04-heating.md

 ](irradiation-profiles){#fig:irradiation-profiles}

 We see from these figures that the two modes of heating produce atmospheres with very different structures.
-When heated internally, the temperature at the radiative--convective boundary increases but the bulk of the atmosphere remains at the same temperature ([@fig:internal-heat-profiles]).
+When heated internally, the temperature at the base of the atmosphere increases but the bulk of the atmosphere remains at the same temperature ([@fig:internal-heat-profiles]).
 This is because all the energy is deposited at the base of the atmosphere where the pressure, optical depth and opacity are all high.
 On the other hand, externally heating the models results in a profile where the bulk of the atmosphere's temperature is increased.
 It also increases the photospheric pressure, because this boundary condition depends on the temperature profile at the photosphere.

 We also see that, if we assume constant opacity, we may produce profiles that are markedly different from the variable-opacity case.
 For example, if we assume $\kappa_\mathrm{th} = 100\,$m$^2\cdot$kg$^{-1}$ as in @sec:parameter-explorations, we produce models where the upper atmosphere heats faster than in the variable-opacity case.
-And for internally-heated planets, we can obtain significantly differently temperatures at the radiative--convective boundary.
+And for internally heated planets, we can obtain significantly differently temperatures at the base of the atmosphere.
 Because these temperatures set the upper boundary condition for the interior part of my model, the interior may also be at a different temperature if we assume a fixed opacity.

 ### Comparison to a fixed-height atmosphere